proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

 ProPlot *reproduces* most of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the `~proplot.axes.Axes` plotting methods themselves.
 Passing an `xarray.DataArray`, `pandas.DataFrame`, or `pandas.Series` through
 any plotting method automatically updates the axis tick labels, axis labels, subplot titles, and colorbar and legend labels from the metadata.
 This can be disabled by passing ``autoformat=False`` to the plotting method or to `~proplot.subplots.subplots`.

-And as described in :ref:`New and improved plotting methods`, ProPlot implements certain features like grouped bar plots, layered area plots, heatmap plots, and on-the-fly colorbars and legends from the
+Also, as described in :ref:`New and improved plotting methods`, ProPlot implements certain features like grouped bar plots, layered area plots, heatmap plots, and on-the-fly colorbars and legends from the
 `xarray` and `pandas` APIs directly on the `~proplot.axes.Axes` class.